ZigaoWang/out-loud-app/OutLoud/README.md

 > WebSocket connections now require a valid Supabase session token.
 Users must be signed in through the in-app authentication flow before starting a recording.

+### Email Verification & Status Page

+- Set `SUPABASE_EMAIL_REDIRECT_URL` in `Config.plist` (and the Supabase dashboard) to `https://web.out-loud.app/status.html`.
+The status page hosts the standalone email-confirmation and password-reset flows.
+- Sign-up prompts users to confirm their inbox.
+If a confirmation email is missed, the sign-in screen exposes a "Resend confirmation email" action that invokes Supabase’s resend API instead of requiring a new account.
+- Sign-up prompts users to confirm their inbox.
+If a confirmation email is missed, both the iOS sign-in screen and the web console expose a "Resend confirmation email" action powered by Supabase’s resend API—no need to recreate an account.
+- Confirmation, expiry, and recovery links all land on `status.html` so the main dashboard never renders for unauthenticated flows.

 ### Audio Format

 Configured in `AudioRecordingService.swift`: